Marazia/Tati/README.md

 # Tati

-## Main objectives for week 2 starts on 07/10/2019  :
+## Main objectives for week 4 starts on 21/10/2019  :

-   1. Altering linux.md on ccbl_tutorials
+   1. Taking the course classes
+   1  Writing my exercise notebooks
    1. Learning more about Markdown and html
-   1. Alter ssh.md on ccbl_tutorials
+   1. Include suggestions on the formulary
-   1. Summarizing articles for presentation.